Particles Frequently Asked Questions

 What's an example of "ad hoc" parsing that you can do with Particles that you cannot do with S-Expressions?

-If you have a Scroll Dialect with a root particleType named folder, and you want to rename the keyword of that particleType to project, you can easily do it with an ad-hoc regex: s/^folder/project/.
+If you have parsers with a root particleType named folder, and you want to rename the keyword of that particleType to project, you can easily do it with an ad-hoc regex: s/^folder/project/.
 This would be type safe, even if you started parsing in the middle of the document.
 You cannot do that with S-Expressions, as you'd have to first parse the document into a Tree data structure, and could not operate on it as a string.

 What's something else you can do with Particles that you can't do with Lisp?